Saturday, July 20, 2024

 The "ditch Eagle for Kicad" post is turning into one of my most viewed.

-Kicad Version 7 could ingest most Eagle data into a Kicad Project but not all of it.
+There, I discussed Kicad Version 7 importing most Eagle data into a new Kicad Project but not all of it.

 Good news!
-With Kicad 8 all the data needed for a new Kicad project can be imported from Eagle.
-This is hugely beneficial for anyone ditching Eagle for Kicad.
+With Kicad greater than V7 all the data needed for a new Kicad project can be imported from Eagle--hugely beneficial for anyone ditching Eagle for Kicad.

 GETTING STARTED

-With the new project name in hand I made copies of the .sch and .brd files I needed to import from Eagle; I left the original Eagle files as-is.
+With the new project name in hand I made copies of the .sch and .brd files I needed to import from Eagle; I left the original Eagle directory content as-is.
+This step was optional but I felt helped keep things organized.

-Then, I pasted the copies of the Eagle .sch and .brd source files into this new directory and renamed the Eagle .sch to .brd files to filenames I want to use for the new Kicad project.
+Then, I pasted the copies of the Eagle .sch and .brd source files into this new directory.

 LET'S IMPORT!